 - Category 1 is reserved for pupils allocated a spare seat in the previous academic year (this category is given first priority)

 - Category 2 is for Cheshire East resident pupils who are applying for a spare seat for the first time

 - Category 3 is for non-Cheshire East resident pupils (this category is given a lower priority)

 For 2017/18, the spare seat charge is £920.
 Charges are per pupil per year and payment can be made either termly or half-termly.
-Reminder letters will be sent to you when each payment is due and payment can be made online at School Transport Online Payments or by calling 0300 123 5012.
+Reminder letters will be sent to you when each payment is due and payment can be made online at School Transport Online Payments.

 The Local Authority will accept applications for non-eligible children for ‘spare seats’.
 However, a spare seat will be withdrawn (allowing 2 weeks notice) when the seat is required for an entitled child, or if the service is withdrawn or the seating capacity of the vehicle is reduced.

 Cheshire East Council will consider increasing the seating capacity on a route if there is sufficient demand and it is cost effective to do so.
 Flexible payment options continue to be available.
 For 2018/2019, the spare seat charge has been reduced by 50% to £460 per annum.
 Charges are per pupil per year and payments can be made either termly or half-termly.
-Reminder letters will be sent when each payment is due and payment can be made online at School Transport Online Payments or by calling 0300 123 5012.
+Reminder letters will be sent when each payment is due and payment can be made online at School Transport Online Payments.

 Pupils will not be permitted to travel unless they are in possession of a valid bus pass.